 Shelter staff and volunteers are coming up with dog enrichment ideas to lessen shelter-induced stress and make shelter dogs more adoptable.

-Enrichment activities stimulate the dog’s mind.
+Cognitive enrichment activities are toys or activities that stimulate your dog’s mind.
 They might involve physical activity, they might not.

-Some dog enrichment activities involve solving some sort of puzzle, i.e. problem solving in order to gain access to food or a toy.
+Some cognitive enrichment activities involve solving some sort of puzzle, i.e. problem solving in order to gain access to food or a toy.
 Others stimulate the dog’s senses, such as scent games.

 Bottom line?
-Enrichment activities make your dog happy, more content, and better behaved.
+Cognitive enrichment activities make your dog happy, more content, and better behaved.

 DIY Enrichment Toys for Dogs